At the heart of Horsham, West Sussex is Horsham Park, a 24 hectare haven of open space.

 Encompassing formal gardens, traditional park land and natural copses as well as a large well equipped play area, formal sports clubs, state of the art tennis courts and host of free to use outdoor fitness equipment the park offers something for everyone.

 Complementing the main park are the additional attractions on its perimeter.
-The Pavilions in the Park leisure centre, Kaya Café and The Rec Rooms entertainment centre offer visitors a wealth of leisure opportunities.
+The Pavilions in the Park leisure centre, Kaya in The Park Café and The Rec Rooms roller skating rink offer visitors a wealth of leisure opportunities.

 Nature continues to thrive in the park, with well-established trees, wooded area and hedgerows providing habitats for a variety of wildlife.
 Recent and forthcoming planting initiatives focus on encouraging pollinators and meeting the challenges of climate change.